djhardcore007/Ethicsbot/topic_modeling/README.md

 Aspect 13: offensive words… related to religion, race, lgbt.

 We could catch a glimpse of what people are discussing.
 Note that not every aspect makes sense.
 The last two seem to repeat previous aspects.
 So this is just a rough sketch of topics people talked about.
-Maybe in future interpretation tasks, we could identify aspect of each submission, and observe how our ethics bot perform within different aspects.
+Maybe in future interpretation tasks, we could identify aspect of each submission, and observe how our ethics bot performs within different aspects.